 A research study indicated that download speed and web performance directly influences customers behaviour in terms of sales conversion.
 Just an increase of 100 milliseconds page load speed cost Amazon substantial revenue losses.

-However, having a high-performing website means a number of things need to be put in place.
+However, having a high-performing website means a number of things need to be put in place, fixing technical errors and also increasing website design expenses.
 This article is directed at exposing some of the tricks you could use to boost your website performance.

 Reduce HTTP Requests